LBHounslow/bartec/docs/USAGE.md

 ```
 /** @var BartecService $bartecService */
 $bartecService = new BartecService(
     $bartecClient,              // instance of BartecClient
+    Version15Adapter::VERSION,  // version to use (v15 or v16)
     // Optional PSR-6 cache library
 );